goliatone/worker/README.md

 * Python (trough [pyenv](https://github.com/yyuu/pyenv))
 * [Atom](https://github.com/atom/atom) (with apm packages & themes)

 This is great for setting up the tools you need.
-If you need to tweak the shell you might want to look into [my dotfiles](https://github.com/thibmaek/dotfiles).

 ### Installing
 Just running it from the top is easy: